visualbis/VV-Docs/docs/user-guide/home-page/search-function.md

 *Search Result*

-The Reports will get displayed under the categories as “Accessible” and Inaccessible”.
-The “Accessible” Report count shows that all the 75 Reports are already assigned to the respective login user.
+The Reports will get displayed under the categories as "Accessible" and "Inaccessible".
+The "Accessible" Report count shows that all the 75 Reports are already assigned to the respective login user.

   <div style={{textAlign: 'center'}}>
     <Zoom>